 Summary: ISInteg.exe and ESEUtil.exe are inbuilt Exchange utilities that can be used to repair Exchange database 2003, 2007, 2010.
 However, repairing EDB files by using these utilities should be considered as a measure of last resort as these can cause accidental loss of data.
 However, it’s better to safeguard the servers as much as possible.
-So, when disaster strikes, you’ll be well-prepared to handle any eventuality, with the right tools in hand.
+So, when disaster strikes, you’ll be well-prepared to handle any eventuality, with the right tools - Stellar Repair for Exchange in hand.

 While knowing their way around setup, installation, and maintenance of the Exchange server, administrators must also keep a constant eye out for troubles.
 Even a smallest issue within the server or database files can trigger disasters that can bring down a whole organization’s working.
 Thus, being aware of utilities that can help resolve Exchange errors quickly is a must for them.

 When it comes to Exchange repair utilities, inbuilt system utilities are the most preferred.
 They not only offer the easiest solution to fix the problem but are also free of cost.
 In the Exchange server, ESEUtil.exe and ISInteg.exe are two such utilities.
 But in this post, we’ll focus on the ISInteg.exe utility and its usage along with a third-party Exchange repair software that comes handy when the inbuilt repair utilities or ISInteg.exe either fails to repair corrupt database or does not work due to lack of permissions or other errors.
 The Exchange repair software also helps recover deleted mailboxes and mail items during database repair.

 ISInteg stands for Microsoft Exchange Information Store Integrity Checker.
 It is a command-line utility that searches through an offline information store, such as Exchange, for integrity weaknesses.
 The issues that ISInteg detects can mostly be repaired without much hassle.
 By default, the ISInteg tool is installed in the Bin folder in Exchange Server setup.
 To run it globally on a server from any command prompt, the full path of Bin directory needs to be added when executing the command.